JakubAndrysek/arduino-esp32/docs/en/contributing.rst

 Examples
 ********

-All libraries in the Arduino ESP32 core has its own examples.
-You can found them in the ``libraries/<library_name>/examples/`` folder.
+All libraries in the Arduino ESP32 core have their own examples.
+You can find them in the ``libraries/<library_name>/examples/`` folder.

 The purpose of these examples is to demonstrate how to use the library features and provide a starting point for users.